Solo Ukulele Improvisations and Compositions - 2020

-These pieces were all composed between 2018 and 2020.
-Most of them are improvisations in that no set melodies or chords were written down.
-A few of the pieces were "written" in the traditional sense.
+These pieces were all recorded between 2018 and 2020 most of them are improvisations in that no set melodies or chords were written down.
+A few of the pieces were "written" in the traditional sense with a set melody and chord progressions.
 All of the pieces were recorded on a Pono baritone ukulele with a solid spruce top and solid rosewood back and sides.
 The model number of the ukulele is RBSH5(S)PC and the pickup is a MISI undersaddle piezo.
 It's a beautiful instrument that sounds, looks and plays like a dream.

 3. "Allegro Con Moto" - baritone ukulele - I love the sound of the baritone ukulele - there's something very unique and plaintive in it's voice.
 It's a very beautiful instrument to hold and play and this one in particular sings very sweetly.